 - Manufactured with quality materials and hardware

-- Made correctly
+- Made properly

 Your window dimensions may vary throughout your rooms.
 This can be due to the foundation, construction or a separate issue.

-Subsequently, having ready-made plantation shutters can result in complications like:
+As a consequence, using ready-made plantation shutters can result in complications like: